 Written by: Kevin Blackmore

-The story is told in big John’s face,
+The story is told in big Johnny’s face,

 The story of all those who go,

 And those who hope it is so.

 The story is told in big Johnny’s eyes

 How he never wanted all this,

 In parting, his friends remind him so much

 The story is Gerry’s since eighty-five